 Learning how to stop loving our ex-husband, especially after a long marriage, is complicated.
 I didn’t want to keep caring about my ex.
 What I really wanted was for him to fall off the edge of the earth, so I never had to see him again!
 But that doesn’t happen.

 That’s also why divorce grief is more complicated and lasts longer than other kinds of grief.
 He’s still hanging around.
 He’s still doing things that make you disgusted or mad or sad.
 And it’s harder to let your ex-husband go, because you may still have to keep seeing him at family or community events and children’s activities.
+It’s no picnic watching your ex-husband get remarried either.

 How Long Does It Take To Get Over Him?